Deepdive543443/SPAM-of-random-Animefaces/README.md

 # Cans-of-random-Animefaces
-A Docker with ProGAN Generator trained on anime face dataset
+A ProGAN implementation and a Docker with ProGAN Generator trained on anime face dataset